Bizcuit/vscode-ampscript/PROMO.md

 + Filter and Edit data in Dataextensions (work with DEs like with CSV files)
 + Get dataextension metadata

 - IMPORTANT: Additional API permissions are required for the new features to work.
-Add the following permissions to your MCFS Installed package and restart VS Code
+- Add the following permissions to your MCFS Installed package and restart VS Code:

 + === ADDITIONAL MC PERMISSIONS ===
 + AUTOMATION: Automations (Read, Write, Execute)